-Worm beds are basically garden beds that you devote solely to feeding and raising worms.
+Worm bins (or vermicomposting bins) are basically garden beds devoted solely to feeding and raising worms.
 They can either be for earthworms or, even better, for red wigglers.
-There are a few differences between a worm bed and a regular garden bed, and we'll get into those in a second.
+There are a few differences between a worm bed and a regular garden bed, but they share many attributes

 Your worm bed will work even better if you dig it into the ground, rather than making a raised bed.
 Simply dig a pit, line the sides with boards, bricks, or cinder blocks (to keep roots from surrounding plants out of your worm bed) and line the bottom with a layer of corrugated cardboard.
-If you're raising red wigglers, they won't bother digging down into the soil -- they prefer to be in decaying organic matter, such as the stuff you'll be filling your bed with.
-If you're raising earthworms, then the worms will move back and forth between the soil and your bed.
-If you want to keep the worms in your bed, consider lining the interior of your worm bed pit with landscape cloth.
+The worm bed can be any size you'd like, depending on why you're building it and how much space you have available.

-Getting Worms, and Caring for Your Worm Bed
+Getting Worms and Caring for Your Worm Bed

 You can order red wigglers from many sources online, simply search for "red wigglers" or "composting worms."
 It's best to order your worms in spring, after the too-cold temperatures of winter and the too-hot temps of summer, either of which can kill your worms in transit.

+To maintain your worm bed, simply set it up the same way you would a regular worm bin, just on a larger scale.
 Shred a bunch of newspaper to use as bedding, moisten it, and layer it into the worm bed.
 Add your worms, then start adding your food scraps.
 Keep it moist, but not too wet, and add food regularly.
 In time, your worms will start reproducing, and you'll have an army of worms working on your behalf.